JupiterOne-Archives/docs/README.md

 - `When you move a file or folder, make sure to change any links TO that file/folder from other markdown files.`
 - For a custom title (and not the file name), the first line `MUST` be "# Some Title".
 The '# ' will be removed and used for the title.
 Also, the first line will be removed from the article contents.
 If the first line is ANYTHING else (including a new line), the file name will be used.

+## How to find changes

+Vanilla Visable changes can be seen with an update to knowledgeBase folder, which can occur manually or with a run of `yarn updateIntegrations` and a merge to vanilla-staging.
+Also, at midnight, integration docs are pulled and used to overwrite the contents of their matching articles.
+The most recent changes will be visable within the `https://jupiterone.vanillastaging.com/kb/docs`'s `Changes From  Updates` article.
+This will be visable in staging but not in production.
+It contains each article's name and a link to that article for ease of checking links and images.

 ## Integrations

 To add a new integration